Pritam Singh: Political career

-2011 election
+Parliamentary Debut

-During the 2011 general election, Singh was part of the five-member WP team for Aljunied GRC.
-To lead said team, secretary-general Low Thia Khiang had left the party stronghold of Hougang SMC.
-They faced the team from the incumbent PAP, which was led by George Yeo, Minister for Foreign Affairs.
+During the 2011 general election, Singh was part of the five-member WP team for Aljunied GRC, led by then secretary-general Low Thia Khiang, who earlier left his safe seat of Hougang SMC.
+The Aljunied GRC team at the time was led by Minister for Foreign Affairs George Yeo, and then-Eunos division MP Zainul Abidin, a Senior Minister of State.
 The WP team won 54.72% of the vote, marking the first opposition victory in GRCs since their creation in 1988.
+The party then held on to the constituency with a narrow margin of 2% in the subsequent election, with an election recount revealing that his division was one of three divisions that won the WP vote.